d-turner/fullstack-app-with-react-redux/README.md

   $ sudo apt install npm
   ```
 2. Run `npm install` from the client directory (`kanjingo-react-redux/client/`)
-3. Start the development server with `npm run start` from the client directory (`kanjingo-react-redux/client/`)
+3. Start the development server with `npm run dev` from the client directory (`kanjingo-react-redux/client/`)

 ### Development